nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 1. Loading and saving your shopping list

-All of the information stored in your shopping list is saved to a JSON file after you exit the application.
-This data is also retrieved from the same JSON file the next time you boot up Shoco.
-There is nothing that you have to do as this is an automatic process.
+All your shopping list and budget data are saved to JSON files after you exit the application.
+This data are also retrieved from the same JSON files the next time you boot up Shoco.
+No further action is required from you as this is an automatic process.

 ### 2. Automated budget tracker